La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Atomistic Motif Scaffolding

 \subsection{Baseline Sampling}

-The only publicly available baseline to perform atomistic scaffolding (indexed variant only ) is Protpardelle.
-To sample this model we use the option \verb|--type allatom| and generate template pdb files with the motif coordinates as well as template residues for representing the scaffold in order to represent the correct length sampling ranges.
+We sampled Protpardelle \citep{chu2024protpardelle} (limited to indexed scaffolding) we used the option \verb|--type allatom| and generate template pdb files with the motif coordinates as well as template residues for representing the scaffold in order to represent the correct length sampling ranges.
+For Protpardelle-1c \citep{lu2025conditional} (limited to all-atom indexed scaffolding) we used the samples generated by the authors, as they evaluated their model on the same motif scaffolding benchmark, and we processed the samples using our own evaluation pipeline.